 - Base amount + (individual unimproved land value x ad valorem rate) = rates charge ($)

-This calculation method brings the higher and lower values closer together, effectively spreading the rate burden more evenly among all ratepayers.
-The total amount of income that Council can raise from certain rates and charges is limited.
-This is called rate peg percentage.
-The Independent Pricing and Regulatory Tribunal (IPART) determines the annual rate peg percentage.
+The total amount of income that Council can raise from certain rates and charges is limited by an annual rate peg percentage set by the Independent Pricing and Regulatory Tribunal (IPART).

 The Valuer General is the independent statutory authority responsible for the overall management of the valuation system and for ensuring the integrity of land valuations.
 In Albury, land revaluations generally occur every three years.

 Albury ratepayers will receive Notice of Valuation from the Valuer General with their updated land valuations.
-Council uses the updated valuations to calculate the rates from July 1 of the next financial year, without impacting the overall income to council from rates.
+Council uses the updated valuations to calculate the rates from July 1 of the next financial year.

 Have your say on Council's Revenue Policy